 FTES - Full Time Equivalent Students.
 The number of students in attendance as determined by actual count for each class hour of attendance or by prescribed census periods.
 Every 525 hours of actual attendance counts as one FTES.
-The number 525 is derived from the fact that 175 days of instruction are required each year, and students attending classes three hours per day for 175 days will be in attendance for 525 hours.
-That is, three times 175 equals 525.
+The number 525 is derived from the fact that 175 days of instruction are required each year, and students attending classes three hours per day for 175 days will be in attendance for 525 hours (3 x 175 = 525).

-- Fund 11 The unrestricted general fund used to account for ongoing revenue and expenditures. - Fund 12 The restricted general fund used to account for categorical and special projects. - Fund 13 The unrestricted general fund used to account for unrestricted carryovers and one-time revenues and expenses.
+Fund 11 - The unrestricted general fund used to account for ongoing revenue and expenditures.

+Fund 12 - The restricted general fund used to account for categorical and special projects.

+Fund 13 - The unrestricted general fund used to account for unrestricted carryovers and one-time revenues and expenses.